 - Organize their information where it flows and is easy to comprehend.

-Try the free sample lessons before you purchase the curriculum to help determine which level is right for your students.
 Students should find the independent work in the first 2 lessons in each level fairly easy to complete with minimal help from you.
 Each lesson builds on previous lessons as writing skills are added.
 You will need to teach each lesson, but students should be able to complete their independent work assignment with little extra assistance from you.

 - If students do not need any teacher instruction taught from a lesson to successfully complete the student independent work assignment, then consider a more advanced level.